Aduxx06/hytale-server-setup/README.md

 3.  **PowerShell:**
     *   **Windows:** Installed by default.
     *   **Linux:** You must install PowerShell (`pwsh`).
 [Installation Guide](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-linux)
-4. **Screen **
+4. **Screen:**
-   **A terminal multiplexer that allows you to run your server in a "virtual window".
+   **a terminal multiplexer that allows you to run your server in a "virtual window".
 This ensures the process keeps running in the background even if you close your terminal or lose your SSH connection.
    Installation:
    Debian/Ubuntu: sudo apt install screen
    CentOS/RHEL: sudo yum install screen**